 Chileans who are not eligible to receive any State pension already receive a Basic Solidarity Pension of 176,000 pesos a month.
-The new law will not increase their revenue much as they will only perceive more 9,000 pesos.
+The new law will not increase their revenue much as they will only perceive 9,000 pesos more.

 The law has also eventually excluded the 10% richest after debates in the legislative chambers.

-To finance the law, Chile considered applying a wealth tax but instead applied various series of measures increasing taxation.
+To finance the law, Chile considered applying a wealth tax but instead applied various series of measures to increase taxation.

 Chile creates a new 2% tax on luxury goods such as yachts, helicopters, private jets and expensive cars.

-Lawmakers also increased tax on real estate, for instance by suppressing VAT credits for real estate companies and removed exemptions related to rental income.
+Lawmakers also increased tax on real estate, for instance by suppressing VAT credits for real estate companies and removing exemptions related to rental income.

-Few days ago, Chileans lawmakers voted a decade-old reform on Water Code.
+Few days ago, Chilean lawmakers voted on a decade-old reform of Water Code.